 For each of these questions, we estimate choice models that control for all of the candidate attributes just as in the vote-choice analysis.
-In Table 5, we zoom in only on the teachers' union endorsement ACMEs, our primary quantity of interest, although the appendix provides comparable estimates for all of the attributes (p.
-A11).
-The results show that voters view a teachers' union endorsement as a positive signal on every dimension of likely candidate performance and behavior in office.
+In Table 5, we zoom in only on the teachers' union endorsement ACMEs, our primary quantity of interest.
+The results show that parents view a teachers' union endorsement as a positive signal on every dimension of likely candidate performance and behavior in office.
 Overall, the impact of the endorsement is somewhat larger on whether respondents believe the candidate is likely to increase teacher salaries, although the differences compared to the vote-choice and improving achievement questions are very modest in absolute terms.
 The impact on believing that the candidate is likely to be responsive to parent preferences is significantly smaller - but nevertheless remains positive and large in absolute terms.